Infra-Dots/terraform-provider-infradots/docs/resources/workspace.md

 ## Import

-Workspaces can be imported using the `organization_name` and `id` separated by a colon, e.g.,
+Workspaces can be imported using the `organization_name` and `workspace_name` separated by a colon, e.g.,

 ```
-$ terraform import infradots_workspace.example infradots:2e240d2c-78e0-4832-abdc-daa33477a238
+$ terraform import infradots_workspace.example infradots:example-workspace